Product

 The ingredients label for La Choy is a pop-up window in the second tab.

-Are You a Japanese or Americanized Sushi Fan
+Are you a Japanese or Americanized sushi fan

 For us Americans, there are two categories of sushi, like with Mexican food because there is the real stuff, and then there is Taco Bell: